game-account-protection/MMORPG-Legend-player-behavior-data-set-MLPBD/README.md

 README
 ===========================
 This is the game data set in the paper.

-The following table explains the meaning of the data.
+Take the first data as an example, this table explains the fields corresponding to each data.

 ****